terrastruct/d2/ci/release/changelogs/next.md

 - Fixes grid layouts not applying on objects with a constant near [#1173](https://github.com/terrastruct/d2/issues/1173)
 - Fixes markdown header rendering in firefox and safari [#1177](https://github.com/terrastruct/d2/issues/1177)
 - Fixes a grid layout panic when there are fewer objects than rows [#1189](https://github.com/terrastruct/d2/issues/1189)
+- Fixes an issue where PNG exports that were too large were crashing [#1093](https://github.com/terrastruct/d2/issues/1093)